ianmcburnie/bones/README.md

 </nav>
 ```

-**NOTE:** The heading need only be wrapped in an ARIA live-region if client-side pagination is implemented (i.e. partial page updates).
+**NOTE:** The ARIA live-region need only be enabled (set from "off" to "polite") if client-side pagination is implemented.

 ## [Radio](https://ebay.gitbooks.io/mindpatterns/content/input/radio.html)

 Native HTML radio buttons are 100% accessible by default.

-To ensure correct grouping and group label semantics, radio buttons should always be placed inside of a fieldset with legend.
+To ensure correct grouping semantics, radio buttons should be placed inside of a fieldset with legend.

 ```html
 <fieldset>